 - Sign the FAFSA using your FSA ID.
 If you are a dependent student, your parent must also sign the FAFSA using his/her own FSA ID.

 - Once you have received a financial aid award, review it in the portal and accept your aid.
-You may choose not to accept certain awards such as loans, or you may accept less than the offered amount.
-Any aid that you have not accepted will not be applied to your SCSU charges.
+You may choose not to accept certain awards, such as loans, or you may accept less than the offered amount.
+Aid that has not been accepted will not be applied to your SCSU charges.

-To secure your spot as an undergraduate at SCSU be sure to accept the offer of admissions by logging on to the Admissions portal, clicking on the Reply to Offer button and submitting the $200 non-refundable tuition deposit.
-For questions about your application status you can contact the Admissions office at (203) 392-5644 or firstname.lastname@example.org.
+To secure your spot as an undergraduate at SCSU be sure to accept the offer of admission by logging into the Admissions portal.
+Click the Reply to Offer button and submit the $200 non-refundable tuition deposit.
+For questions about your application status, contact the Admissions office at 203-392-5644 or firstname.lastname@example.org.

-There is no deposit required for Graduate or Professional students though they are still required to accept the offer of admission on the portal.
+There is no deposit required for graduate or professional students, though they are still required to accept the offer of admission in the portal.